ursus-americanus/ursus-americanus/README.md

-Right now, I do a lot of research on Virtual Reality (VR) and Augmented Reality (AR) and whether people learn better through these technologies that traditional museum displays.
+Right now, I do a lot of research on Virtual Reality (VR) and Augmented Reality (AR) and whether people learn better through these technologies than traditional museum displays.
 This [article](https://www.aam-us.org/2020/06/15/towards-frictionless-augmented-reality/) summarizes my thoughts on how we can make AR more accesible for museum patrons.